Negative Partisanship: When Hating the Enemy Replaces Having Principles

 The Research: Negative Partisanship as a Measurable Phenomenon

 Political scientists Alan Abramowitz and Steven Webster describe the modern party system as increasingly driven by negative identification: Americans align against one party rather than affiliating with the other.
-Using ANES data, they show out-party affect has collapsed over time, while in-party warmth remains comparatively stable.
+Using American National Election Studies data, they found average ratings of the opposing party dropped from 45 degrees (1980) to 30 degrees (2012) on feeling thermometers—while own-party ratings remained stable.

 The result is not "people love their party more."
 The result is: people hate the other party enough that they will tolerate almost anything from their side so long as it hurts the out-group.